Zach Collaros: Playoffs

+Grey Cup

 Personal life

 Collaros and his wife, Nicole, own a home in Aurora, Ontario.
 The couple were acquainted through former Hamilton Tiger-Cats player Andy Fantuz and his wife Amanda, and they were married in February 2019.

 He is of Greek Heritage, and is an avid and enthusiastic Greek dancer.
+Collaros was a roommate of future NFL players Travis Kelce and Jason Kelce in college, and remains good friends with both brothers.